Review of Papa Gedes

 They serve a small snack menu too, should you feel like a nibble, though no hot food – cheese and meat platters, olives and the like.

-Plus, this is a neighbourhood bar with friendly service to compliment those killer drops.
+Plus, this is a neighbourhood bar with friendly service to complement those killer drops.
 In fact, what’s not to like about this voodoo den?
 They had us at tiki.

 Address: 348 Kent Street, Sydney (down the laneway at the rear)